-- a.
-Supervisors and management personnel are responsible for observing job performance and, when appropriate, referring the staff member to the program based upon decline or difficulties in job performance.
-A referral form can be obtained from the Employee Assistance Program. - b.
-The decision to seek and/or accept help is entirely the responsibility of the employer.
-No attempt will be made to force or require employees to use the Employee Assistance Program.
+- Supervisors and management personnel are responsible for observing job performance and, when appropriate, referring the staff member to the Center based upon decline or difficulties in job performance.
+A referral form can be obtained from the RWEC - b.
+The decision to seek and/or accept help is entirely the responsibility of the employee.
+No attempt will be made to force or require employees to use the RWEC.
 Whether help is sought or not, each employee will continue to be judged on the basis of his/her job performance.
 No special advantages or disadvantages will accrue because an employee participated in this program.
 This policy does not constitute a waiver of management responsibility to maintain appropriate performance standards or to take disciplinary action when necessary.
 Nor does this policy constitute a waiver of any employee rights under law or the Collective Bargaining Agreements. - c.
-The supervisor will be requested to provide the Employee Assistance Program with written documentation specifying the staff member's job difficulties; action taken thus far; and consequences of failure to correct performance problems.

-- d.
-All information shared with the Employee Assistance counselor is strictly confidential. - e.
+The supervisor will be requested to provide the RWEC with written documentation specifying the staff member's job difficulties; action taken thus far; and consequences of failure to correct performance problems. - d.
+All information shared with the RWEC counselor is strictly confidential. - e.
 The content of all sessions is confidential and will not be released to management or other individuals without the specific written consent of the staff member.